zincio/zinc-realtime-search-demo/README.md

 ## Getting Access

 To run the demo you must get access to Zinc's realtime API.
 If you do not have access  adn you are interested contact sales@zinc.io.
+If you already have access, there is a running version of this demo at http://amazonsearchdemo.surge.sh/

 ## Build